 Combine monster slime and number cards for this monster counting activity.

 Explore Halloween math with a spider counting book in your math center or small groups.

 Art and Crafts for Halloween

-Your students will have way too much fun creating transient art with a Halloween sticky table.
+Your students will have way too much fun creating transient art with Halloween contact paper art.